guapcrypto/Guapcoin-MN-Install-V2/README.md

-Version 2.3.0.1 is designed to resolve Masternode performance and availability issues Updates masternode software repo list and upgrades packages Includes a fix for less equipped Masternodes that are not equipped with sufficient RAM by adding a 2gb memory swap file Custom cronjob which auto restarts the guapcoind deamon.
+Version 2.3.0.1 is designed to resolve Masternode performance and availability issues Updates masternode software repo list and upgrades packages Includes a fix for less equipped Masternodes that are not equipped with sufficient RAM by adding a 2gb memory swap file Custom cronjob which auto restarts the guapcoind daemon.
 More reliable network peers added to the configuration file and offline peers removed.